 April 2000 Pastor Jimmy Evans and the elders of Trinity Fellowship Church in Amarillo, Texas, prayed for and released Pastor Robert and Gateway’s founding elders to start the new church.
-Two weeks later, on Easter Sunday, Gateway held our first service at the Hilton Hotel in Grapevine for 180 people.
+On Easter Sunday, April 23, Gateway held our first service at the Hilton Hotel in Grapevine for 180 people.

-May 2000 Quickly growing, three weeks later we moved our meetings to Saturday nights at Christ Our King Church in Southlake.
+May 2000 Three weeks later we moved our meetings to Saturday nights at Christ Our King Church in Southlake.